Powershell Looping Through Array

 In conclusion, the ForEach loop is a powerful tool that can be used to iterate through arrays in PowerShell.
 It allows you to perform operations on each item in the array and automate various tasks.
 By mastering the ForEach loop, you can become a more efficient and effective PowerShell scripter.

-How to Use While Loop to Traverse an Array in PowershellPowershell Looping Through Array
+How to Traverse an Array Using While Loop in PowerShell

-Before we dive into the details, let’s first understand what a while loop is.
-A while loop is a control structure that allows you to execute a block of code repeatedly as long as a certain condition is true.
-The syntax for a while loop in PowerShell is as follows:
+Before we get into the nitty-gritty of arrays and loops, let’s understand what a while loop is.
+In PowerShell, a while loop is like a magic trick.
+It allows you to repeat a block of code as long as a certain condition is true.
+The syntax looks like this:

 while (condition)